Macil/PSA/README.md

 The variance value lets you set a maximum amount for the time between messages to vary.
-PSA will wait for an amount of time in the range [minutesToRestart-variance, minutesToRestart+variance] before displaying a new message.
+PSA will wait for an amount of time in the range [time-variance, time+variance] before displaying a new message.
 For example, if time is 12 and variance is 4, then PSA will wait for a random amount of time between 8 and 16 minutes before displaying a message.
 If you set variance to 0, then the messages will always be exactly _time_ minutes apart.

 The color value is the color for the messages to appear in.
 It can be any color on the list at